kubetrix/kubernetes-minikube/README.md

 	Variable 	- KUBECONFIG
 	Value		- Kubectl context config file path (Default path- C:/Users/username/.kube/config)

-## Verify context added in file correctly for minikube
+## Verify context added in file correctly for minikube (Use Gitbash for command execution)

 	- 	kubectl.exe config get-contexts

-	It will show the current context, i.e. minikube
+	It will show the current context(Current pointing cluster), i.e. minikube

-## Verify kubernetes installation in minikube VM, run below command
+## Verify kubernetes installation in minikube VM, run below command (Use Gitbash for command execution)

 	-	kubectl.exe cluster-info

 	This command will tell status for running kubernetes cluster.
 	Note:- Make sure for kubectl.exe always use the one which is installed in 3-step.

-## Sample app installation in minikube cluster
+## Sample app installation in minikube cluster (Use Gitbash for command execution)

 	**Install Sample app**
 		kubectl.exe create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.10